jdrew3/jdrew3.github.io/project1_486/README.md

 # Project 1

 ## Topic
-Health Insurance Coverage over time by census tract
+Health Insurance Coverage

 ## Data
 Census data from [American FactFinder](https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml) until its taken offline at the end of March, and then the new [Census Data Explorer](data.census.gov) thereafter.
+Shapefiles will be at the census tract level.

 ## Transformations/Subsets
-I will be subsetting to Maryland (Maybe?)
+I want to make a map at the country level mapping coverage and type of coverage (uninsured, private insurance, public insurance), and also one or two maps at the state level.

 ## Analysis
-Assessing spatial autocorrelation of the amount of insured vs uninsured people.
+I will make two maps regarding Health Insurance coverage for 2010 and 2015: a map of the population broken down by the above types and a maps of spatial autocorrelation using Getis-Ord G index to distinguish autocorrelated areas of high coverage from autocorrelated areas of low coverage

 ## Outputs
-- Spatial autocorrelation maps
+- Web map of values for each year.
+Ideally, this will take the form of one map where the user can change the year being displayed via a menu or series of buttons.
-- Web map of values for each year (2000, 2005, 2010, 2015)
+- The Getis-Ord maps would ideally also be part of the previous web map to enable the user to quickly switch between the values and the spatial autocorrelation for a given year.